kcrary/istari/docs/typechecking.md

 4. Attempt to unify B with partial A.  If successful, prove `A <: partial A` using a strictness rule.

-5. If the goal matches a hypothesis, use it.
+5. If the goal is an instance of a hypothesis, use it.

 6. Use any applicable subtyping rule.
+Destruct any future hypotheses that come into scope.

 7. Prove `A = B : type`.